eduairet/docker_kubernetes_practical_guide/_notes/02-docker-images-and-containers.md

     ```Dockerfile
     # Use an existing docker image as a base
     FROM node
+    # Set the working directory in the container
+    WORKDIR /app
+    # Copy the package.json file to the container (this is done first to take advantage of the cache)
+    COPY package.json /app
+    # Run a command to install dependencies
+    RUN npm install
     # Use copy . /app to copy all files from the current directory to the container except for the Dockerfile
     # Here the first dot refers to host file system, and the second dot or route (/app in this case) refers to the image/container file system
     COPY . /app
-    # Run a command to install dependencies
-    RUN npm install
     # Since the container is running in a different environment, we need to expose a port to access the application (this is mostly an informative command since it just tells the user that the container will use this port, but it does not actually open the port)
     EXPOSE 3000
     # Run a command to start the application